MohammadMaftoun/Applications-of-Reinforcement-Learning-in-AI-fields/README.md

 # Applications of Reinforcement Learning in AI

 Welcome to the Applications of Reinforcement Learning in AI Repository!
 This repository showcases various reinforcement learning (RL) applications in artificial intelligence (AI).
 Here, you will find a collection of projects, tutorials, and resources demonstrating how RL techniques can be applied to solve real-world problems across different domains.
 Many behaviorist’s ideas have been converted into concepts used in computational RL algorithms.
-RL is a general-purpose framework for decision-making that can be applied in many kinds of situations whenever an artificial agent is in a situation where it has some action choices.
+RL is a general-purpose framework for decision-making that can be used in many kinds of situations whenever an artificial agent is in a situation where it has some action choices.

 ![RL](https://cdn.prod.website-files.com/5ef788f07804fb7d78a4127a/6218cbc06cc271667c58f383_Applications-of-reinforcement-learning.jpg)